cysouw/diathesis/text/c09_adverbials.md

 c.
 Die Wurst lässt sich mit diesem Messer schneiden.
 :::

-Kunze [-@kunze1996: 647] and Steinbach [-@steinbach1998] call this 'middle', Zifonun [-@zifonun2003] 'fazilitives Medium', Wiemer & Nedjalkov [-@wiemer2007: 465-466] classify it as a 'passive-like meaning of reflexive' and Kulikov [-@kulikov2011: 375-376] talks about a 'potential agentless passive'.
+Kunze [-@kunze1996: 647] and Steinbach [-@steinbach1998] call this "middle", Zifonun [-@zifonun2003] "fazilitives Medium", Wiemer & Nedjalkov [-@wiemer2007: 465-466] classify it as a "passive-like meaning of reflexive" and Kulikov [-@kulikov2011: 375-376] talks about a "potential agentless passive".
 Steinbach [-@steinbach1998: 25ff.] argues that the adverbial is not necessary in the 'middle' construction, but this is because he combines different constructions under the heading of 'middle'.
 His examples without adverbial are discussed here as a separate construction in [@sec:reflexive-anticausative].

 **Attested Verbs**